ehmicky/modern-errors/docs/plugins.md

 _Type_: `(options, full) => options`

-Validate and normalize the plugin's `options`.
+Normalize and return the plugin' `options`.

 If `options` is invalid, an `Error` should be thrown.
-The normalized `options` should be returned.
+The error message is automatically prepended with `Invalid "${plugin.name}" options:`.

 The plugin's `options` can be anything.
 Unless `getOptions()` is defined, no plugin's `options` are allowed.